 12. Enjoy a day at the Spa: Bota Bota

-This ferry-turned-spa is the perfect place to unwind with its Old Montreal backdrop and its peaceful setting on the water.
-Get close in your bathing suits on Bota Bota‘s five decks, which each have different installations: 2 saunas, a eucalyptus steam bath, gardens, outdoor whirlpool baths, a relaxation area, and even a restaurant!
-All are accompanied by great views with its unique location on the water.
+Winter can be a hard time to plan romantic dates, so warm up together at this luxurious ferry-turned-spa: Bota Bota is truly the perfect place to unwind.
+Get close in your bathing suits and gaze out at Old Montreal through the mist rising off the top of your outdoor jacuzzi.
+Bota Bota‘s five decks each have different installations: 2 saunas, a eucalyptus steam bath, gardens, outdoor whirlpool baths, a relaxation area, and even a restaurant!
 Those on a budget can go for cheaper packages at 35$ per person, before 11:00 AM and after 7:00 PM.
 Whatever treatment you’re looking for, Bota Bota is sure to pamper you and your date. botabota.ca

 11. Take an Old Montreal Food Tour!

-The Old Montreal Food Tour is your best friend when it comes to finding a great date idea.
+The Old Montreal Food Tour will get you outside, get you talking and get you to savour some of Montreal’s best foods.
+Basically, it’s a great date idea for Montrealers and visitors alike.
+Just make sure to dress for the weather (and to impress)!
 The 3 hour walking food tour brings you to 6 food stops, which will give you and your date plenty to savour and talk about!
 You’ll discover the city’s best fish ‘n chips, some locally brewed craft beer, and tons more delicious treats.
-The tour will teach you about culture and history too, so you can both learn as you hold hands (and maybe fall in love?)
-It’s really the perfect way to discover the old city and each other’s tastes.
+It’s really the perfect way to discover the old city, learn about it’s culture and history and discover each other’s tastes, too.
 Check out the website to book your tour! localfoodtours.com

 9. Of course, you can eat at a romantic restaurant

-It’s a classic date for a reason, let someone else do the work of cooking and all you have to do is gaze into each other’s eyes and enjoy the delicious food in front of you!
+It’s a classic date for a reason, let someone else do the work of cooking and all you have to do is gaze into each other’s eyes, get cozy and enjoy the delicious food in front of you!
 These cool restaurants will make the night extra special, and for more ideas check out the Best New Restaurants in Montreal.

 Agrikol is a Haitian restaurant who’s owners are none other than Win Butler and Régine Chassagne of Arcade Fire.
 Stepping into the restaurant is like stepping into a restaurant in Port-au-Prince.
 Decorated with art and culture from the island, the theme is a bit botanical and very quirky with an original painting on the staircase wall.
 Try their cocktails and flavourful dishes with your date, and you’re in for a good night!
 To get a table on the terrace just make sure to get there at 5:40, or around 8:40 for the later round. agrikol.ca